CashScript/cashscript/website/docs/language/globals.md

 bytes32 tx.hashSequence
 ```

-Represents the double sha256 of the serialisation of `nSequence` of all inputs.
+Represents the double sha256 of the serialisation of the `nSequence` field of all inputs.

 ### tx.outpoint
 ```solidity